-6 Yet it should be noted that some non-maritime Member States, such as Austria, took an active interest in the debates on the previous proposals for a Port Services Directive.
+&lt;sup>6 Yet it should be noted that some non-maritime Member States, such as Austria, took an active interest in the debates on the previous proposals for a Port Services Directive.

-7 Information gathered on port labour in Norway, which is bound by ILO Convention No. 137, suggest that in this country the issues are more or less similar to those in other Scandinavian countries and Finland.
+&lt;sup>' Information gathered on port labour in Norway, which is bound by ILO Convention No. 137, suggest that in this country the issues are more or less similar to those in other Scandinavian countries and Finland.